Sugar Free Sugar Cookies with a gluten free option!

 - Reduce mixer speed to low and gradually add flour.

-- Using a tablespoon, roll into balls and bake 10 minutes on a parchment lined baking sheet.
+- Using a tablespoon, roll into balls, flatten and bake 10 minutes on a parchment lined baking sheet.

 - To make cut out shapes spread dough between two pieces of plastic wrap, roll to ¼ inch thickness and use cookie cutters to shape.